Smoky Park Supper Club

-Smoky Park Supper Club came together under the vision of partners Matt Logan, Kristie Quinn, and Mark Rosenstein.
+Smoky Park Supper Club came together under the vision of Matt Logan, Kristie Quinn, and Mark Rosenstein.
 This vision would not have taken shape without the building expertise and design sensibility of the contributors; Design Consultant, Doug Hecker, Architect, Miles Alexander, Foreman, Justin Belt, Wells Construction, SG Blocks and Peter White who designed and built the bar and tables.

 We were thrilled to be featured in the Architecture section of Gizmag.
 They cover the full spectrum of emerging technologies, inventions and innovation.
 In the article below, you can read about Smoky Park Supper Club’s building process and what it took to build the largest shipping container restaurant in the United States.